 It may cost to get into the theme parks but you can visit Universal’s Citywalk entertainment complex and you only have to pay for parking.
 Citywalk is a mix of shopping, restaurants and nightlife, with plenty of free music and entertainment.
 Depending on the month of the year there may be additional free festivities throughout the complex.

-3) Spend a day at Disney Springs
+3) Visit Disney Springs

-The brand-new Disney Springs complex at Walt Disney Resort offers plenty of low-cost and totally free ways to spend the day.
+The Disney Springs complex at Walt Disney Resort offers plenty of low-cost and totally free ways to spend the day.
 This bustling waterside promenade is packed with unique boutiques, one-of-a-kind eateries and cutting-edge entertainment including live music and specialty acts.
 Little ones will love the Lego Imagination Center, where they can custom build their own Lego figures for free.

 4) Hang out at I-Drive 360

-Orlando’s new $250m entertainment destination is home to some awe-inspiring sights.
+Orlando’s swanky $250m entertainment destination is home to some awe-inspiring sights.
 There’s the 400-foot Orlando Eye observation wheel, a Madame Tussaud’s, a Sealife Aquarium, and an Animals Unveiled ‘museum’.
 The attractions require tickets but entry to the complex is free, and there are plenty of restaurants, shops, bars and free entertainment.

 5) Watch America’s most famous car cruise

 Take a stroll through the Old Town amusement park in Kissimmee and you’ll find great shopping, dining and family entertainment.
 Located on Route 192, just minutes from Disney, this retro walking district is a recreation of a classic Florida town and offers a welcome break from the larger theme parks in Orlando.
 On Saturday nights there’s a classic car cruise, one of America’s most famous, featuring hundreds of classic cars and free entertainment for all ages.